diku-dk/futhark/docs/package-management.rst

 completely safe (barring exploitable bugs in ``futhark-pkg`` itself, which is unlikely but not impossible).
-Further, Futhark code itself is also completely pure, so executing it cannot have any unfortunate effects like stealing your data.
+Further, Futhark code itself is also completely pure, so executing it cannot have any unfortunate effectss, such as stealing your data.
 The worst it can do is loop infinitely, consume arbitrarily large amounts of memory, or produce wrong results.